mpro34/MagicMayhem/README.md

 - [X] **Team Capture the flag game mode**
 - [X] **User interface for weapons when near them**.
 So that you know what you are picking up.
 - [ ] **New mine launcher weapon**.
 Shoots mines a short distance.
 If an enemy gets close, it'll explode.
+- [ ] **Default sword mode**.
+If the player has no weapons/no ammo/no grenades.
+The player should play an animation to get a sword for use to attack.
+Or just make the sword another weapon that is the default weapon.
+- [ ] **In-game currency and HUD update**.
+Requires a form of currency that can be accumulated for each player.
+The HUD should display the amount.
+- [ ] **A shop that allows players to buy/sell weapons, health-packs and shields**.
+This is how players will upgrade weapons.
+Get kills then you get money.
+Then buy more powerful weapons and ammo for said weapons.
 - [ ] **Titan Game Mode**.
 A new coop game mode where all players must defend multiple panels.
 Titans are spawned and will attack the panels.
 If attacked, they will attack you.
 - [ ] **Player Grappling**.
 Players are able to grab opponents with a grappling hook in left hand and small weapon in right.
 ![User Interface for Weapons](https://github.com/mpro34/MagicMayhem/blob/master/Screenshots/weapon-ui-example.jpg)